sbuckhanan/Tarkov-Connect/README.md

 4. Add as friend
 5. Friend requests
 6. Accept Friend
-7. Edit settings view for my own profile
+7. Submit edit of profile
 8. Pop up for getting a new private message with sound?
 9. Display my friends in sidebar.
 Requests there too?